The Importance of Self Care in a Healthy Happy Life.

 Fear of judgment from others who may not comprehend your need for rest or boundaries.

 Knowing where the guilt is coming from is the beginning of letting it go.
-Acknowledge that self care isn't a luxury, it's a necessity.
-It's not merely bubble baths and spa treatments.
-It can be as easy as asking for assistance, setting boundaries and saying no, or taking a break from social media when it's draining your energy.
+Acknowledge that self care is not a luxury, it is a necessity.
+It is not merely bubble baths and spa treatments.
+It can be as easy as asking for assistance, setting boundaries, saying no, or taking a break from social media when it is draining your energy.

 Rewiring Self Care as an Obligation.

-One of the strongest mindset changes is to view self-care not as a treat you do for yourself but as a fundamental obligation, like brushing your teeth or paying your bills.
-When you spend time on your own well being, you're more able to.
+One of the strongest mindset changes is to view self care not as a treat you do for yourself but as a fundamental obligation, like brushing your teeth or paying your bills.
+When you spend time on your own well being, you are more able to.

 Support others emotionally without feeling resentful.